 Your muscle mass plays an important part in determining how many calories your body burns.
 Unfortunately, somewhere in our 30s, we start to lose muscle mass.
 Once we hit middle age, muscle mass diminishes by up to about 1% a year in a process called sarcopenia.
 But we CAN do something about it!
 Luckily it’s been proven that it’s never too late to rebuild muscle strength and endurance by doing resistance training.

 So, as long as you’ve gotten the all clear from your doctor to engage in vigorous exercise, the easiest way you can rebuild your calorie-burning lean muscle is though 28-minute HIIT resistance workouts.

 Ready to join our 28 family?

-Designed by myself and my team of nutritionists and women’s health experts, our fitness program is safe and effective for new mums.
+Designed by myself and my team of nutritionists and women’s health experts, our postnatal is safe and effective for new mums.
 It’s gentle enough when you’re just getting started, but tough enough to give you great results.
 The best part is that you can do it all from the comfort of your own home for less than $2 a day.

 Less than $2 a day, no ongoing contracts, cancel anytime.